raphCode/master-thesis-muzero/theory.typ

 situation.
 This is actually not a novelty on its own, since previously CNNs have already been used for this task #cite("go_cnn_2008", "go_cnn_2014a", "go_cnn_2014b").
-However, the use of a larger convolutional !nn allowed them to reach a higher accuracy than previous attempts.
+However, the use of a larger convolutional !nn allowed #citet("alphago") to reach a higher accuracy than previous attempts.

 Two !nns are trained on the KGS Go dataset, a big #slnet and a smaller one, the fast
 #rollnet.